TyronCameron/Taproots.jl/docs/src/index.md

 Taproots.children(x::MyType) = x.children
 ```

 Notice that `Taproots.children` is a function and as such there's no requirement that you're storing the children (like the example above does).
+You can look it up from a key or from an upvalue.

 We're done!
-You now have access to (almost) all the functionality in Taproots.jl.
+You now have access to (almost) all the functionality in `Taproots.jl`.

 Also worth noting: your struct doesn't need to be mutable.
-However, it'll simplify things for this example.
+However, it'll simplify things for this example a bit later on.

 Now let's say you create some nastily nested structure: